Platt College's New Campus as of September 12, 2022

 |Bachelor of Science in Nursing||36||184.5||54||276.75|

-The Office of the Registrar at Platt College calculates the pace at which a student is progressing by dividing the total number of hours the student has successfully completed by the total number of hours he/she has attempted.
+The Office of the Registrar at Platt College calculates the pace at which a student is progressing by dividing the total number of hours the student has successfully completed by the total number of hours they have attempted.
 The Office of the Registrar at Platt College calculates the pace by duration at which a student is progressing by counting the number of months less LOAs, less temporary suspension, less breaks.
 Financial aid is not available for eligible students on financial aid once maximum time frame has been exceeded, unless a financial aid appeal has been granted.
 For more information regarding financial aid appeal, see Policy 03:23:00 Appeal for SAP for Loss of Financial Aid Eligibility.

 Platt College defines an academic year by 9 months.